 - Geology, the science of the solid Earth

 - Geochemistry, devoted to understanding the chemistry of the solid Earth and natural waters

 - Geophysics, concerned with a quantitative description of physical processes in the Earth and planetary sciences

 - Oceanography, the study of ocean currents, biogeochemistry, and the ocean’s role in climate

 - Atmospheric sciences, particularly the dynamics of atmospheric circulation both on Earth and other outer planets and their satellites

 - Ecology and paleoecology, the study of the relationships between organisms and their environment today and in the geologic past.

-The department’s primary goals are basic research and the training of scholars who will contribute to the future of these disciplines.
+The department’s primary goals are research and the training of scholars who will contribute to the future of these disciplines.
 The programs emphasize basic principles and concepts rather than applied aspects.

 The EPS major focuses on the study of physical, chemical, and biological processes that shape the Earth and the other planets.
-It is designed primarily for scientists who wish to have careeres researching the science of the Earth and planets, although it is also suitable for students planning careers in the health professions.
+It is designed primarily for scientists who wish to have careers researching the science of the Earth and planets, although it is also suitable for students planning careers in the health professions.